-We shall illustrate each major theme with case studies, from the European Scramble to the Rwandan genocide.
-Other themes such as Afrocentrism, agency, colonialism, women’s rights, and labour relations are included too, but will be covered in multiple sessions as integral parts of the course.
+The course is thematic.
+Each major theme will be illustrated with case studies, from the European Scramble to the Rwandan genocide.
+Other core ideas, like Afrocentrism, agency, colonialism, and women’s rights are included too, appearing in multiple sessions as integral parts of the course.

 This is a live online course.
 You will need: